-14.1 NPDES Compliance
+15.1 NPDES Compliance

-WVDEP's DWWM and DMR have the responsibility to ensure that NPDES permits contain effluent limitations that are consistent with the WLAs prescribed by the TMDL and to assess and compel compliance.
+WVDEP's DWWM and DMR have the responsibility to ensure that NPDES permits contain effluent limitations as prescribed by the TMDL WLAs and to assess and compel compliance.
 Permits will contain self-monitoring and reporting requirements that are periodically reviewed by WVDEP.
 WVDEP also inspects treatment facilities and independently monitors NPDES discharges.
 The combination of these efforts will ensure implementation of the TMDL WLAs.

-14.2 Nonpoint Source Project Monitoring
+15.2 Nonpoint Source Project Monitoring